 There’s a big difference between feeling inconvenienced by a dentist appointment and feeling too stressed or frightened to attend.
 Keep the lines of communication open with your dentist so that you can find the right solutions for your situation.

-Many dentists offer sedation dentistry, like Fifth Avenue Dental Arts in San Diego, CA. It’s important to choose a sedation dentist who understands the overwhelming power of dental anxiety and offers a compassionate approach to help you receive the dental treatments you need.
+Many dentists offer sedation dentistry, like Fifth Avenue Dental Arts in Downtown San Diego, CA. It’s important to choose a sedation dentist who understands the overwhelming power of dental anxiety and offers a compassionate approach to help you receive the dental treatments you need.

 Dr. Ghassemi, Dr. Mojaver, and the team at Fifth Avenue Dental Arts offer a range of sedation dentistry options for patients with dental anxiety.
 Don’t let fear of the dentist get in the way of strong, lasting oral health.
 Make an appointment with Fifth Avenue Dental Arts to learn more about sedation dentistry and stop your fears in their tracks.